alealmasan27/AdventOfCode/README.md

 - .NET Core 3.1

 **Steps to run locally:**
-1. Copy the Github repository locally
+1. Clone the Github repository locally
 2. Open the project in Visual Studio 2019
 3. Run the project